FATE ONE: A Prophecy

 Tannus thumps his fist into his own chest before producing a thick rope from his satchel, tying the writhing criminal’s limbs together, rendering the already injured man physically harmless.

-“How did you shoot two arrows so quickly?” the bandit seethes, noting that they had to have come from the same bow.
+“How did you shoot two arrows so quickly?” the bandit seethes in a deep rasp, noting they had to have come from the same bow.

 “I nocked two and prayed,” the archer replies straightly, stunning the assailant silent.
 “You have a name and outfit?”